Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Proof Outline

 \end{corollary} The proof of \Cref{coro:Q_gap} is deferred to \Cref{appendix:Q_function}.

-\textbf{Step 3: Bounding regret} Since the error of $Q$ function is bounded at every step, we can upper bound the regret $R$ by bounding the telescoping sum of $\E[\sum_{t} \left( Q_t^*(s_t,a_t^*) - Q_t(s_t,a_t)\right)]$.
-By bounding the error at each step, we obtain the error bound in \Cref{thm:main}.
+\textbf{Step 3: Bounding regret.} Since the error of $Q$ function is bounded at every step, we can upper bound the regret $R$ by bounding the telescoping sum of $\E[\sum_{t} \left( Q_t^*(s_t,a_t^*) - Q_t^*(s_t,a_t)\right)]$.
+By bounding the error at each step, we obtain \Cref{thm:main}.